lukasniebler/rrze-vrevision/README.md

 ## Determine Characters per line

 You can target Span-Elements within their paragraphs.
-The following ID's are available: rrze-vrevision-45-characters | 50 | 60 | 72
+The following Class-names are available: rrze-vrevision-45-characters | 50 | 60 | 72

 These numbers are within the recommended range for best readability.